Cable Assembly

 RFQs where purchasing needs samples, MOQ clarity, cost breakdowns, and documented alternates before releasing production.

-A Latin American automation integrator needed internal justification for a major industrial project.
-The case used a detailed cost breakdown sheet, free prototype samples, and equivalent connector datasheets so the buyer could defend the sourcing decision.
+A second industrial automation case used a detailed cost breakdown sheet, free prototype samples, and equivalent connector datasheets to support the buyer’s internal approval.

 Standards used in panel harness review